CIROH-UA/ciroh-ua_website/docs/products/tools/netwa/training.md

 # Training
 Here's where we will put training modules...
-TDB!
+TBD!